Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 This will depend on your baby’s number of teeth and skill level with eating.
 As well as your own comfort.

-Popcorn, hard candy and whole nuts are suggested to avoid until age 4.
+Popcorn, hard candy and whole nuts are suggested to be avoided until age 4.

 Summary

 Phew!
-Ok we’ve learned about what gagging and choking are, the differences and how to deal with them.
+Ok, we’ve learned about what gagging and choking are, the differences and how to deal with them..
+Whether baby-led weaners choke more often than spoon-fed babies: they don’t.
+And if ‘combo feeding’ is safe: it is.

-And want to know more about using BLW to make starting solids fun, easy & healthy?
+Want to know even more about using BLW to make starting solids fun, easy & healthy?
 Click here to register for my free webinar “Benefits & Myths of Baby-led Weaning”

 No Comments